-Commercialization is a critical step in translating your research innovations "from bench to bedside", where they can make an impact on patients' lives.
+Commercialization is a critical step in translating your research innovations "from bench to bedside", where they can make an impact on patient lives.
 This technology transfer process at UHN can be conceptualized as a continuous cycle in which licensed products in the marketplace help fund future research and innovation.

 Observations and experiments during research activities often lead to discoveries and inventions.
 An invention is any useful process, machine, composition of matter (e.g., a chemical or biological compound), or any new or useful improvement of these.
 Often, multiple researchers, including trainees and research staff, contribute to an invention and may be considered inventors.